binary-manu/binary-is-better/_drafts/pw_lifecycle.md

    abort the login;
-8. the _account expiration date_: past this date, the account is considered expired and cannot be used for logging in under any circumstance, even if your login method would not rely on the accoun tpassword, as for SSH public key authentication;
+8. the _account expiration date_: past this date, the account is considered expired and cannot be used for logging in under any circumstance, even if your login method would not rely on the account password, as for SSH public key authentication;
 9. this field is unused and usually empty.

 It is important to note that, while fields #3 and #8 are _dates_